mwat56/kaliber/README.md

 #### Authentication

 But why, you may ask, would you need an username/password file anyway?
-Well, there may be several reasons one of wish could be Copyright problems.
+Well, there may be several reasons one of wich could be Copyright problems.
 If not all your books are in the public domain and Copyright-free in most countries you may _not make them publically_ available.
 In that case you're most likely the only actual remote user allowed to access the books in your library.